How to Talk to Your Children About Your Breast Cancer DiagnosisElizabeth Nelson

-It may be difficult, but Dr. Gail Saltz thinks it is important to keep your kids informed about your breast cancer diagnosis and treatment.
-Children may sense something is troubling you and if you don’t let them know, they may think the problem is much greater than it is.
-Make sure to tell them in a non-alarming way, but be honest with them.
-It may be helpful to ask your oncologist, or even a mental health professional about what you can speak to your children about.
-Uncertainty about the future can make talking with children difficult, but giving them some initial reassurance can go a long way.
+It may be difficult, but Dr. Gail Saltz says it is important to keep your kids informed about your breast cancer diagnosis and treatment.
+Children may sense something is troubling you, and if you don’t let them know, they may think the problem is much greater than it is.
+Or worse—they might think the problem is something they’ve done!

 Timing is important when revealing your diagnosis to your children.
 It may be better to wait until you’ve got a pretty clear diagnosis and have a plan of action in mind.
 You want to have plenty of information to work with so that you can answer your children’s questions.

 On the other hand, you should tell your children what’s going on before you head into treatment.
 Once you start treatment, you’re going to be fatigued and likely have other symptoms that your children will pick up on and may find scary.
 You may also find yourself too tired to do the discussion the justice it deserves.